The Great Rehearsal Debate: Finding the Sweet Spot for Your Worship Team

 Busy schedules, limited time, and competing priorities can make it feel like an uphill battle.

 Over the years, I’ve learned a thing or two about what works (and what doesn’t) when it comes to rehearsals.
-And I’m here to share some insights that just might help you find your groove.
+And I’m here to share some insights that just might help you find the best time to have them.

 The Magic of Mid-Week